concord-consortium/portal-report/docs/source-key.md

 #### Ambiguous
 - `question_feedbacks` is written by portal-report, but the documents are related to the answer created by the runtime (either activity player or LARA), the question created by LARA, and the assignment in the portal.
 The related resources can all be discovered from the answer, so we could say the source key should be the domain of the runtime which generated the answers.
 Currently the sourceKey is `authoring.concord.org`, which is correct for the LARA runtime but incorrect for the activity player runtime.
 - `activity_feedbacks` is written by portal-report, but the documents are related to the student's work on the assignment.
-Currently this associating is stored using the portal's contextId for the assignment and portalStudentId.
-The actual work is really from the runtime, but there not yet any document saved by the runtime representing the student's work.
+Currently this association is stored using the portal's contextId for the assignment and portalStudentId.
+The actual work is really from the runtime, but there is not yet any document saved by the runtime representing the student's work.
 When the activity player saves the student's current page, then there will be a document for this work.
 Assuming we move towards this document of student work, then the related resource is the domain of the runtime which generated the work.
 Currently the sourceKey is `authoring.concord.org`, which is correct for the LARA runtime but incorrect for the activity player runtime.

 #### Incorrect
 - `feedback_settings` is written by portal-report, but the settings are specific to an assignment in the portal.
 The sourceKey is `authoring.concord.org`.
 This is incorrect with this design goal, it should be `learn.concord.org`.

 ## Possible Improvement: Replace sourceKey with rootKey
-Here is an idea of way to improve the ambiguous use of sourceKeys above.
+Here is an idea to improve the ambiguous use of sourceKeys above.

 A single rootKey would be shared by AP, portal-report, LARA, and researcher report.
 The rootKey would default to something like 'production', but could be overridden for staging